UAE: Residents who plan to move to US face uncertainty ahead of presidential election

-With new leadership and potential policy changes on the horizon, people are carefully considering the implications this election
+With new leadership and potential policy changes on the horizon, people are carefully considering how the polls' outcome could affect immigration policies

 Former US President and Republican presidential candidate Donald Trump (L) and US Vice President and Democratic presidential candidate Kamala Harris (R).
 Photo: AFP